 Download Appium Desktop

-You can always pick up the latest release at our Release page on GitHub.
+You can always pick up the latest release of the Server GUI at our Release page on GitHub.

 If you're on Windows or macOS, Appium Desktop will automatically provide you with updated versions of the app when they are released.
 If you encounter a problem updating, simply delete or uninstall the app and re-download the latest from the link above.